-After filtering and merging their activity data, the resulting 10,000 unique compounds were obtained and further used as a basis for the library design.
-The MDL public keys and the Tanimoto similarity cut-off 90 % were applied to the Life Chemicals HTS Compound Collection that enabled picking up almost 14,400 compounds for the Library.
+After filtering and merging their activity data (Activity < 10 μM), the resulting 20,000 unique compounds were obtained and further used as a basis for the library design.
+The MDL public keys and the Tanimoto similarity cut-off 80 % were applied to the Life Chemicals HTS Compound Collection that enabled picking up almost 14,400 compounds for the Library.
 Also, PAINS, reactive groups, and in-house developed MedChem filters were applied to provide the resulting compound set.

 - Mabonga L, Kappo AP.
 Protein-protein interaction modulators: advances, successes and remaining challenges.
 Biophys Rev. 2019;11(4):559-581.